Skip to content

 Section 15: Preliminary assessment.
 When a 16 to 17 year old is apprehended for a heinous offence, the Juvenile Justice Board must conduct a preliminary assessment within three months to determine whether the child should be tried as a juvenile or transferred to a Children's Court (which is a designated Sessions Court).
 The assessment under § 15 has two components: (a) assessment of mental capacity and understanding of the consequences of the offence, and (b) assessment of the circumstances in which the offence was committed.
 The JJB is required to obtain a report from a psychologist, a psychosocial worker, or other expert.
 The Children's Court then reviews the JJB's findings and may either try the child as an adult or return the case to the JJB.
 This is not equivalent to waiver to adult court in the US sense; the detention, if the child is convicted, is served in a place of safety rather than an adult prison until age 21, after which transfer to an adult facility may occur.

 The forensic psychologist's role under § 15.
 The preliminary assessment requires the forensic psychologist to evaluate mental capacity (cognitive functioning, intellectual disability screening, understanding of proceedings) and the developmental and psychosocial context of the offence.
-The instruments used in Indian practice are not uniformly standardised, but the NIMHANS battery for cognitive assessment, age-appropriate intelligence testing (Binet-Kamat or WISC-IV adapted norms where available), and semi-structured clinical interview for developmental history are the de facto tools.
+The instruments used in Indian practice are not uniformly standardised, but the NIMHANS battery for cognitive assessment and intelligence testing (Binet-Kamat or WISC-IV adapted norms where available), and semi-structured clinical interview for developmental history are the de facto tools.
 The psychologist's report is framed around the § 15 criteria, not a general risk-assessment format, which requires report writers to align language with the statutory questions the JJB must answer.

 Comparison with POCSO 2012.
 For sexual offences against children, the Protection of Children from Sexual Offences Act 2012 applies alongside the JJ Act.
 POCSO does not displace the age-based jurisdictional analysis of the JJ Act; a juvenile accused of a POCSO offence is still processed through the JJB unless the § 15 transfer route is available.
 The forensic psychologist in a POCSO case involving a juvenile accused may be required to provide both a § 15 preliminary assessment and a separate assessment relevant to the POCSO provisions on victim examination.